-Are you ready to get office supplies or food from Amazon …
+Next: Are you ready to get office supplies from Amazon?

 Amazon is the second-largest consumer electronics retailer in the country after Best Buy, and it’s gunning for the top spot, according to Quartz.
-In June 2016, Amazon surpassed Wal-Mart in electronics sales, putting it in second place.
+In June 2016, Amazon surpassed Walmart in electronics sales, putting it in second place.
 At the same time, Best Buy’s market share is shrinking.
 Sales of TVs, headphones, laptops, and other electronic gadgets at Amazon grew 28% in 2015, compared to single-digit growth at Apple and Best Buy.
-But the brick-and-mortar electronics store is trying to fend off its biggest competitor by improving its e-commerce offerings, and it seems to be having some success, so the end may not be nigh for this chain.
+But the brick-and-mortar electronics store is trying to fend off its biggest competitor by improving its e-commerce offerings.
+And it seems to be having some success, so the end might not be nigh for this chain.

 Best Buy might be able to fight off the Amazon assault, but other retailers haven’t been so lucky.
 Indianapolis-based HHGregg is the latest casualty.
 In early April 2017, the electronics and appliances chain announced it was shutting down completely after more than six decades in business.
 An unsuccessful attempt at a national expansion after the company went public in 2007 was a big reason for the HHGregg’s failure, but competition from Amazon was also a factor, the Indianapolis Business Journal reported.

-“We didn’t adapt to that change fast enough,” CEO Bob Riesbeck told the paper earlier in 2017.
+“We didn’t adapt to that change fast enough,” CEO Bob Riesbeck told the publication earlier in 2017.
 “And now we are playing catch-up.”
 Apparently, the last-ditch attempts at a turnaround failed.

 Unflattering fitting room lights, awkward interactions with saleswomen, and high prices all come together to make bra shopping an unpleasant experience for many women.
-Amazon is betting it can turn that dissatisfaction into big business as it attempts to lure women away from stores like Victoria’s Secret by offering bargain-priced $10 bras.
-As it did in other areas, Amazon is likely sacrificing profit in an effort to convince women to shop online, Marketwatch reported.
-The online retailers might also be trying to cut in on Target and Wal-Mart’s business, which already sell low-priced lingerie.
+Amazon is betting it can turn that dissatisfaction into big business as it attempts to lure women away from stores like Victoria’s Secret by offering $10 bras.
+As it did in other areas, Amazon is likely sacrificing profit in an effort to persuade women to shop online, Marketwatch reported.
+The online retailer might also be trying to cut in on Target and Walmart, which already sell low-priced lingerie.

 Selling intimate apparel online is a challenge because it’s hard to get fit right.
 But the time might be right for Amazon to take on Victoria’s Secret, which is responsible for two-thirds of all lingerie sold in the U.S. Sales are down, and a trend toward a more natural look means fewer women are aspiring to look like one of the chain’s famous Angels.
 Plus, refusing to sell larger-size bras means many women can’t shop at the store, and they might already be turning to Amazon to find the garments they want.

-The bookstore industry was the first to feel the effects of the Amazon revolution, as big chains like Borders fell once people realized they could buy the same titles online for less.
+The bookstore industry was the first to feel the effects of the Amazon revolution, as big chains, such as Borders, fell once people realized they could buy the same titles online for less.
 Barnes & Noble was one of the few big national bookstore chains that managed to hang on, but its days might be numbered.